MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/fabric-get-started.md

     :::image type="content" source="media/fabric-get-started/system-variables.png" alt-text="Screenshot of the pipeline system variables.":::

-13. Select **Functions** and insert the following function by clicking on the corresponding name from the table below.
+13. Select **Functions** and insert the following function by selecting the corresponding name from the following table.
 Once complete select **OK**.

     | Value name | Line | System variable |
     | :- | :- | :- |